Meet the senior police officers leading your local areas.

 One of her key focuses is to support those who are vulnerable and to minimise that vulnerability, in partnership with health professionals, the local authority and others.
 Sarah also remains committed to ensuring the Isle of Wight is an inhospitable environment for those intent on committing crime.

-Superintendent Maggie Blyth is the district commander for Portsmouth.
+Superintendent Steve Burridge is the district commander for Portsmouth.

 Chief Inspector Darren Miller leads Eastleigh and Hedge End districts.

 Darren joined Hampshire Constabulary in 1991 and has been the district commander for Eastleigh and Hedge End since July 2017.
-He has worked as a uniformed officer throughout his career which has included Response & Patrol, Roads Policing and as a Firearms Commander on the Joint Operations Unit working across the Hampshire and Thames Valley area.
-He has also spent time on secondment with the Home Office working on national policing programmes, is a Silver Public Order Commander and also supports the National Police Chiefs Council lead for firearms licensing.
+He has worked as a uniformed officer throughout his career which has included response and patrol, roads policing and as a firearms commander on the Joint Operations Unit working across the Hampshire and Thames Valley area.
+He has also spent time on secondment with the Home Office working on national policing programmes, is a silver public order commander and also supports the National Police Chiefs Council lead for firearms licensing.

 His focus is to work with his colleagues on the district and, along with partners, to support the vulnerable and be robust against those who seek to cause harm to people.

 John has over 25 years policing experience, with the majority of that time spent in frontline uniformed roles in Hart and Rushmoor.
-John has served as a PC, PS and Inspector in both Neighborhood and Response roles based at various times at Aldershot, Farnborough, Fleet and Yateley, giving him a unique perspective on the complexities of policing this part of Hampshire.
+John has served as a constable, sergeant and inspector in both neighborhood and response roles based at various times at Aldershot, Farnborough, Fleet and Yateley, giving him a unique perspective on the complexities of policing this part of Hampshire.

 Chief Inspector Kory Thorne leads Test Valley district.